LBCAssist

 You must maintain accurate registration, contact, billing, and administrator information and promptly update it if it changes.

-Free trials, promotional access, and self-service registrations are limited to one contractor identity unless Provider approves otherwise in writing.
-Provider may deny registration, checkout, promotional access, trial access, renewal, or continued Service if the contractor primary email address, contractor license number, legal entity, billing identity, account history, device or network signals, or other reasonable indicators match a current, former, paid, expired, suspended, or terminated tenant, or otherwise indicate trial cycling, fraud, abuse, evasion, or circumvention of Service limits.
+Free trials, promotional access, and self-service registrations are limited to one contractor primary email unless Provider approves otherwise in writing.
+Provider may deny registration, checkout, promotional access, trial access, renewal, or continued Service if the contractor primary email address, legal entity, billing identity, account history, device or network signals, or other reasonable indicators match a current, former, paid, expired, suspended, or terminated tenant, or otherwise indicate trial cycling, fraud, abuse, evasion, or circumvention of Service limits.

 4. Nature of the Service

-The Service is a contractor-focused software platform that may assist with project management, permit-related research, document preparation, diagramming, time tracking, mileage tracking, task coordination, notifications, and related workflows.
-The Service may use automation, machine learning, large-language-model features, and third-party data sources.
+The Service is a contractor-focused software platform that may assist with project management, file management, diagramming, file storage, time tracking, mileage tracking, task coordination, notifications, and related workflows.
+The Service may use automation and third-party data sources.

 The Service does not provide legal advice, engineering advice, architectural advice, surveying services, code-official determinations, payroll services, tax advice, or guaranteed compliance determinations.
 You are solely responsible for reviewing all outputs and determining whether they are accurate, complete, current, and suitable for your use before you rely on them, share them, sign them, file them, or submit them to any agency.

-5. No Guarantee of Permit, Regulatory, or Project Outcomes
+5. No Guarantee of Regulatory or Project Outcomes

-• The Service does not guarantee permit eligibility, permit approval, inspection results, code compliance, payment outcomes, or project outcomes.
+• The Service does not guarantee inspection results, code compliance, payment outcomes, or project outcomes.

 • Government requirements change frequently and may differ by state, county, city, village, district, agency, parcel, or project facts.

-• Any permit guidance, application guidance, scope suggestion, form mapping, or generated document must be independently reviewed by you and, where appropriate, your licensed professionals.
+• Any automated suggestion, generated report, export, file metadata, or workflow output must be independently reviewed by you and, where appropriate, your licensed professionals.

 6. Customer Responsibilities